jimyx17/gotiny/README.md

 ### String
 first encodes the length as uint64，then encodes the byte array itself
 ### Pointers
 If nil, it ends with false bool encoded.
-Else, it encodes a true and then dereference the pointer and encodes it.
+Otherwise, it will add a true to the stream, then it writes if it is the first reference to that pointer If it is the first reference will derefrence and write into the stream the pointed data structure.
 ### Array & Slice
 First convert length to uint64, then use each element own encoding method.
 ### Maps